Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Forces from ULDM

 \subsection{Scalar ULDM}

 Spin-0 (scalar) ULDM can also give rise to oscillatory forces on macroscopic objects.
 Many well-motivated DM candidates fall into this class including dilatons, moduli, higgs portal DM and the relaxion.
-Such scalar fields generically couple to the masses of SM fermions and gauge kinetic operators (e.g.~of photons and gluons) via dimension-5 operators \cite{Damour_1994,Damour_2010}.
+Such scalar fields generically couple to the masses of SM fermions and gauge kinetic operators (e.g.~of photons and gluons) via dimension-5 operators \cite{Damour_1994,Damour_2010} and can be produced non-thermally via standard misalignment (as for axions) \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Antypas:2022asj} or thermal misalignment \cite{Batell:2021ofv,Piazza:2010ye,Banerjee:2018xmn}.
 Given that the experiment takes place well below the QCD scale, protons and neutrons supplant quarks and gluons as the appropriate degrees of freedom to consider here.
 Bounds on couplings to protons or neutrons derived from low energy experiments can be straightforwardly translated to constraints on the fundamental couplings to quarks and gluons using the relations in e.g.~Refs.~\cite{Damour_1994,Damour_2010}.

 For the purpose of example, we focus on the force generated by a coupling to neutrons but note that this discussion can be straightforwardly generalised to couplings to protons, electrons or combinations thereof, and the resulting constraints recast to any given model of interest.
 The leading-order non-derivative interaction between a generic scalar field $\varphi$ and neutrons that can be written down is